 In this case the non-defaulting party possesses two options.
 The first option allows him/her to invite the defaulting party to fulfill his/her contract obligations by granting him/her a reasonable term to do it.
 In the invitation it shall be specified, that in case of a default within the granted terms the contract will be considered annulled.
 In case of annulment of the contract, the non-defaulting party could claim the refund of the paid amounts, and if some of them were explicitly agreed as a deposit - to claim their refund in a double amount.

 The second option entitles the non-defaulting party to submit a claim under Art.19, Para.
 3 of the Obligations and Contracts Act, for conclusion of a final contract.
+The claim for conclusion of the preliminary contract as the final contract expires after the general five-year limitation period according to Article 110 of the Bulgarian Act for Obligations and Contracts.
+Since each party to the preliminary contract is both creditor and debtor in the claim for the conclusion of the preliminary contract to the final main contract, the limitation period runs for both parties.
 In most cases the claimant is the buyer, who has paid a certain percentage of the purchase price, but the seller has later refused to transfer the property right for the real estate.
 In such court procedures the claimant has to prove that he is the non-defaulting party under the agreement.
 Mostly the statement protocol, issued by the public notary, serves as a proof, that the claimant has fulfilled his/her obligations according to the preliminary contract.

 In such court procedures under Art.
 19, Para.
 3 of the Obligations and Contracts Act is due a court fee in the amount of 4%, calculated over ¼ of the tax evaluation of the real estate (which means 1 % of the total tax evaluation).
 Here, it should be noticed, that the claim under Art.
 19, Para.
 3 of the Obligations and Contracts Act shall be registered within the Real-Estate Registry of the Registry Agency.
 The registration has a public and announcing effect for any third parties.
 A state fee in the amount of 0.1 %, calculated over ¼ of the tax evaluation of the real estate - at least in the amount of BGN 10, shall be paid.